Putin orders partial military call-up, sparking protests - NewsBreak

 Putin orders partial military call-up, sparking protests

-The move also sent some Russians scrambling to buy plane tickets to flee the country, and others into the streets to stage anti-war demonstrations.
+The move also sent some Russians scrambling to buy plane tickets to flee the country.

-The total number of reservists to be called up could be as high as 300,000, officials said.
-However, Putin’s decree authorizing the partial mobilization, which took effect immediately, offered few details, raising suspicions that the draft could be broadened at any moment.
+The total number of reservists to be called up could be as high as 300,000, Russian Defense Minister Sergei Shoigu said.
+However, Putin's decree authorizing the partial mobilization, which took effect immediately, offered few details, raising suspicions that the draft could be broadened at any moment.
 Notably, one clause was kept secret.

-Despite Russia’s harsh laws against criticizing the military and the war, protesters outraged by the mobilization overcame their fears of arrest to stage street protests in several cities across the country.
-More than 800 Russians were arrested in anti-war demonstrations in 37 cities, including Moscow and St. Petersburg, according to the independent Russian human rights group OVD-Info.
+Despite Russia’s harsh laws against criticizing the military and the war, protesters outraged by the mobilization overcame their fear of arrest to stage protests in cities across the country.
+Nearly 1,200 Russians were arrested in anti-war demonstrations in cities including Moscow and St. Petersburg, according to the independent Russian human rights group OVD-Info.

-“I’m not afraid.
-I’m not afraid of anything.
+“I’m not afraid of anything.
 The most valuable thing that they can take from us is the life of our children.
-I won’t give them life of my child,” said one Muscovite, who declined to give her name.
+I won’t give them life of my child," said one Muscovite, who declined to give her name.

 Asked whether protesting would help, she said: “It won’t help, but it’s my civic duty to express my stance.
 No to war!”